-- The Regulations define "mobile worker" as a worker employed as a member of travelling or flying personnel by an undertaking which operates transport services for passengers or goods by road, air or inland waterway.
+15 The Regulations define "mobile worker" as a worker employed as a member of travelling or flying personnel by an undertaking which operates transport services for passengers or goods by road, air or inland waterway.
 Mobile workers are entitled to the possibly more favourable "adequate rest" rather than "compensatory rest" (see Appendix, paras 43-44).
-As railway workers are not included in the definition of mobile worker as above, they will not be entitled to adequate rest, regardless of whether they are 'mobile' or not. - 16 The definition of working time is an issue, particularly as it doesn't specifically include travelling time.
-DBEIS define working time as any period during which the worker is working, at the employer's disposal and carrying out his activity or duties.
-All three elements must be in place for it to be defined as working time.
-Working Time includes travelling time where it is part of the job, but does not include travelling between home and work.
-Some railway workers have to travel significant distances to a work site before they can sign on for "work", but they are not 'working' whilst they are travelling and the travelling is not part of the 'job' as they have not yet signed on for work.
-However, employers still have to ensure that their safety critical workers are fit for work under ROGS.
-On-call or 'lodging' work is not regarded as 'working time' when the worker is permitted to be away from the work place and is free to pursue leisure activities.
+As railway workers are not included in the definition of mobile worker as above, they will not be entitled to adequate rest, regardless of whether they are 'mobile' or not.

+16 The definition of working time under the WTR is an issue.
+DBEIS defines working time as any period during which the worker is working, at the employer's disposal and carrying out his activity or duties.
+All three elements must be in place for it to be defined as working time under WTR.
+Working Time includes travelling time where it is part of the job, but does not include travelling between a person's home and their usual workplace.
+The nature of the travel should be considered when deciding whether a person is "at work" or not.
+In general, if a person is travelling between their normal workplace and home then they would not be considered to be "at work", rather they would be "commuting".
+If they are travelling to or returning from a worksite that is not their ordinary place of work, then it will be "at work".
+This includes situations where the worker does not have an ordinary place of work, in such instances, when the worksite to home they will be considered "at work".

+Employers still have to ensure that their safety critical workers are fit for work under ROGS.
+On-call or 'lodging' work is not regarded as 'working time' when the worker is permitted to be away from the workplace and is free to pursue leisure activities.
 The employer should monitor secondary work where it is known that the employee participates in any other such work activity.
 If the employee is likely to work above the average of 48 hours per week the employer should reduce the employee's hours accordingly, or consult on whether the employee wants to agree to 'opt-out'.
 The employee is under no obligation to agree to opt-out and may terminate an agreement at any time providing the relevant period of notice is complied with.